Handheld LIBS metal alloy analyzer

 LIBS is more sensitive and better suited for light element detection, such as aluminum (Al), magnesium (Mg), and beryllium (Be).
 However, reliable LIBS’ analysis of materials with these elements has been very limited and typically confined to a laboratory environment – until now.
 The handheld KT-100S metal analyzer represents recent technological advancements in laser and spectrometer miniaturization that has rapidly expanded the use of this technique into industrial operations.
 KT-100S offers an advanced method for easily identifying the most popular Al grades – 1100, 6061 and 6063 – as well as Al and silicon (Si) brasses and bronzes or Be in coppers.

-In addition to the analytical performance of LIBS technology, KT-100S reduces the need for regulatory licensing and registration that previous generation analyzers were susceptible to.
+The KT-100S analyzer provides an alternative to first generation technology, such as x-ray fluorescence, for the identification of a larger number of alloys, in a truly ruggedized form factor for use in the toughest industrial environments.
+In addition to the analytical performance of LIBS technology, KT-100S reduces the need for regulatory licensing and registration to which previous generation analyzers were susceptible.

 The design and features of the KT-100S handheld LIBS analyzer put it in a class of its own.
 The ergonomics consist of a pistol-shape for optimal one-handed operation via use of raised buttons or by use of the ‘quick launch’ navigation buttons located near the trigger.
 The tilt screen allows for the ability to easily read results in any light and can also be operated as a touchscreen.
 The KT-100S is also considerably smaller and lighter than traditional metal analyzers.
 The unique ‘kick stand’ as a ‘grab and go’ position, provides added convenience.